-“There is a very powerful brain chemistry that bonds humans to animals,” says Meg Olmert, author of “Made For Each Other: The Biology of the Human-Animal Bond” and writer of “And Man Created Dog,” a two-hour National Geographic Channel special.
+“There is a very powerful brain chemistry that bonds humans to animals,” says Meg Daley Olmert, author of “Made For Each Other: The Biology of the Human-Animal Bond” and writer of the National Geographic documentary “And Man Created Dog.”
 “When I pet a dog and look into her eyes, it’s releasing a brain chemistry in me that was designed to bond mother to infant and to allow all of us to see one another as kin.”

 “By having this relationship, man was able to progress much faster,” says Pierre de Lespinois, director of “And Man Created Dog.”
 “Dogs were a very important part of our development.
 It’s a relationship that started more than 20,000 years ago and is flourishing today.
 We’re just rediscovering how much they really meant and what they did for us.”

 Olmert concludes, “Showing that pets can safely, easily, inexpensively, and immediately give us oxytocin relief is big, good medicine to know about — and to take liberally.”